modernistik/parse-stack/README.md

 ```

 ### Setup Cloud Code Triggers
 You can register webhooks to handle the different object triggers: `:before_save`, `:after_save`, `:before_delete` and `:after_delete`.
-While you can use `Parse::Webhooks.route` to register the trigger, we recommend keeping the code inside you model.
-The `payload` object, which is an instance of `Parse::Payload`
+The `payload` object, which is an instance of `Parse::Payload`, contains several properties that represent the payload.
+One of the most important ones is `parse_object`, which will provide you with the instance of your specific Parse object.
+In `:before_save` triggers, this object already contains dirty tracking information of what has been changed.

 ```ruby
   # recommended way